ashafaei/ubc3v/README.md

 			* Cam 3

 Each section has a `groundtruth.mat` file that contains the **posture** and the **extrinsic camera parameters** for the images.
 Note that the intrinsic camera parameters of our dataset is identical to that of `Kinect 2` depth camera.
+If you don't care about the multiview feature of this dataset, you can just treat each camera as independent samples.

 In the next section we show how you can use this toolkit to: